lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-Inner-Compression-GET title='Plaintext compression and encryption for GET Request'}

 In {{Fig-Inner-Compression-CONTENT}} we repeat the process for the example CONTENT Response.
 In this case the misalignment produced by the compression residue (1 bit) makes it so that 7 bits of padding must be applied after the payload, resulting in a compressed Plaintext that is the same size as before compression.
 This misalignment also causes the hexcode from the payload to differ from the original, even though it has not been compressed.
-On top of this, incurs the overhead from the tag bytes as before.
+On top of this, the overhead from the tag bytes is incurred as before.

 ~~~~
    ________________________________________________________